TechWise-Cohort2-Team21/GLOpyL/documentation/meetinglog.md

 * dismissed(?) object oriented approach for the moment
 * considered exporting final product as an EXE file (requires more research)
 * finished slideshow for wednesday

+Third Presentation: August 2, 2023 7:00 to 9:00 PM EST (Wednesday)

+Meeting 7: August 7, 2023 7:00 to 9:00 PM EST (Monday)
+* discussed future plans and time restrictions
+* made progress on presentation for Wednesday